orestulis05/rebasic_compiler/readme.md

 - A functional Lexer.

 ### Language-wise
-No fully working compiler = no language features :(
+No fully working compiler = no language features yet :(

 ## What I want to implement myself
 - Functions.